google-deepmind/barkour_robot/README.md

 actuators via EtherCAT and a guide to
 [configure EtherCAT](docs/ethercat_config.md).

-Note: We are cleaning up our firmware and will upload it to the repository soon.

 ## Hardware capabilities

 The gifs below illustrate the hardware capabilities of the Barkour Robot